 - Drawing from other ways of knowing.
 In addition to scientific understanding, it is likely that you will also guide the creation of PHPs based on other “ways of knowing,” such as your past experiences, pattern recognition, and gut feelings.

 Numerous studies support the link between intuition and nursing expertise.It has been suggested that with more expertise, clinicians begin to use different ways of knowing in order to handle challenging situations.
-Five stages are described in transition from a novice to an expert in nursing, and these stages could be applied to professionals in other areas as well.
+Five stages are described in a nurses transition from a novice to an expert, and these stages can be applied to professionals in other areas as well.